nagpurtechies/reactjs-workshop/README.md

 npm install
 npm run selenium-setup
 ```

-Check the settings by running following commands in separate terminals at same time
+To test the setup execute the following commands each one on a separate terminal.
+All commands should run without errors to ensure the setup is as required.

 ```bash
 npm start